tstack/lnav/docs/source/ui.rst

 Press :kbd:`v` to switch to the database result view.

+A status bar above the bottom status bar shows the query that populated the view, how long ago it ran, and how long it took.
+Clicking the reload icon (↻) at the left of the bar re-runs the query.

+If the query reads from log-backed tables (:code:`all_logs`, per-format tables like :code:`syslog_log`, :code:`all_opids`, etc.), the timing status also notes whether the results are based on the current log data or old log data.
+For queries that don't read from log data (e.g. :code:`;SELECT 1`), the timing status does not mention the log data freshness.

+The same query metadata is exposed via the :code:`view_details` column on the :code:`lnav_views` vtable as a JSON object containing :code:`query`, :code:`run_at`, and :code:`duration_us`.

 .. [#] lnav must be compiled in an environment with Rust/Cargo available for PRQL support.